PhD Alumna in Political Science

+Maria Robson received her PhD in Political Science at Northeastern University in 2021.
 The Experiential PhD has allowed Maria to apply her political science research skills and intelligence analysis research (which is her dissertation focus) for work at Johns Hopkins University and Harvard University.
 Maria is currently working as a Lecturer for the MS in Intelligence Analysis program in Johns Hopkins University’s Advanced Academic Programs.
-In this position, she is developing a course tailoring social science research methods for intelligence analysis graduate students.
-Concurrently, she is working at the Harvard Kennedy School as a Research Assistant for the Intelligence Project, a program housed within the Belfer Center for Science and International Affairs.
+In this position, she developed a course tailoring social science research methods for intelligence analysis graduate students.
+She has worked at the Harvard Kennedy School as a Research Assistant for the Intelligence Project, a program housed within the Belfer Center for Science and International Affairs.
 Both positions have proven ideal opportunities for Maria to apply her PhD research interests in private sector intelligence and her research skills acquired within Northeastern’s Political Science PhD program.

 Related Schools & Departments